 The blackout mimics nature as most seeds of microgreens varieties are buried in soil or under detritus before germinating.

-The length depends on the variety of microgreens and the environmental conditions in the area around the microgreen tray.
+The length depends on the variety of microgreens and the environmental conditions around the microgreen tray.

 Information on the specific length of the blackout period can also be found in articles focused on how to grow particular varieties.